-Goal and Action #(s) Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Goal 2 Action 9: Equitable Access to Technology Low-income students demonstrate lower achievement rates on both the CAASPP and NWEA, which may be as a result of access to technology to complete assignments beyond the school day.
-Low-income students demonstrate a need for access to technology and/or connectivity at home.
-Low-income families often have limited and/or no devices available for families with multiple siblings as well as inconsistent connectivity to online curriculum and supplemental curriculum.
-The District encompasses 360 square miles, some of which is very remote; therefore, access and connectivity are a concern for low-income families in these areas.
+Goal and Action #(s) Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Goal 2 Action 9: Equitable Access to Technology Low income students demonstrate lower achievement rates on both the CAASPP and NWEA, which may be as a result of access to technology to complete assignments beyond the school day.
+Low income students demonstrate a need for access to technology and/or connectivity at home.
+Low income families often have limited and/or no devices available for families with multiple siblings as well as inconsistent connectivity to online curriculum and supplemental curriculum.
+The District encompasses 360 square miles, some of which is very remote; therefore, access and connectivity are a concern for low income families in these areas.
 The District has distributed 3,115 devices as well as a number of hotspots as a result of parent requests.
 Students using an assigned device as well as connectivity through a hotspot will demonstrate increased use of online supplemental supports/interventions, curriculum access, and work completion.
 The District will continue to distribute devices and hotspots to students based on parent requests.
-This action is principally directed to low-income students; however this action is provided on an LEA-wide basis because all students can benefit from an assigned device and connectivity at home.
-Metrics used to monitor effectiveness include the number of devices distributed and academic achievement results for low-income students on the CA Dashboard and NWEA (Goal 2).
-Goal 2 Action 10: Management, Distribution, and Repair of Student Technology CAASPP results and NWEA data indicates lower proficiency rates for low-income students and access to working technology beyond the school day may cause a barrier for learner.
+This action is principally directed to low income students; however this action is provided on an LEA-wide basis because all students can benefit from an assigned device and connectivity at home.
+Metrics used to monitor effectiveness include the number of devices distributed and academic achievement results for low income students on the CA Dashboard and NWEA (Goal 2).
+Goal 2 Action 10: Management, Distribution, and Repair of Student Technology CAASPP results and NWEA data indicates lower proficiency rates for low income students.
+Access to working technology beyond the school day may cause a barrier for low income students.
 There is a continual need communicated from parents for online support using District distributed devices.
-3,115 devices have been distributed to low-income students for use at home.
-Low-income families need access to technicians through email and the District technology helpline to troubleshoot connectivity and repairs.
-Continual maintenance is needed to keep these distributed devices working consistently.
-The District will continue to provide timely and efficient repair and distribution of technology and hotspots to families in order to mitigate technology barriers and increase student access to curriculum and supplemental online programs.
-The District will maintain the technology helpline for families to support quick repair and troubleshooting issues that may prevent a student from accessing the curriculum beyond the school day.
-As a result of this service, low-income students will increase work completion rates as well as demonstrate increased academic achievement on state assessments and local benchmarks.
-This action is principally directed at meeting technology access and connectivity for low-income students.
-However, this service is provided at an LEA-wide level because all students with technology at home can benefit.
-The District will monitor achievement rates on
+3,115 devices have been distributed to low income students for use at home.
+Low income families need access to technicians through email and the District technology helpline to troubleshoot connectivity and repairs.
+Continual maintenance is needed to keep these distributed devices working consistently. and distribution of technology and hotspots to families in order to mitigate technology barriers and increase student access to The District will monitor achievement rates on

-Goal 2 Action 12: (AVID) Student Engagement in a Challenging and Relevant Program

-In analyzing the needs of low-income students, the District observes that low-income students have limited college readiness skills due to a variety of barriers, which include family members without a college-going tradition to assist with college planning, and students lacking fully developed skills such as organization, note taking, goal setting, and collaboration.
+Goal 2 Action 12: (AVID) Student Engagement in a Challenging and Relevant Program In analyzing the needs of low income students, the District observes that low income students have limited college readiness skills due to a variety of barriers, which include family members without a college-going tradition to assist with college planning, and students lacking fully developed skills such as organization, note taking, goal setting, and collaboration.

-Low-income student performance on the CAASPP is 36% Proficient in ELA and 21% Proficient in Math.
-Although, low-income students are showing some growth, this student group is performing below non low-income students.
+Low income student performance on the CAASPP is 36% Proficient in ELA and 21% Proficient in Math.
+Although, low income students are showing some growth, this student group is performing below non low income students.

-As part of the WASC evaluation process, the external school site review teams have indicated the need to continue and increase AVID College and Career Readiness at multiple school sites under review for the 2023-2024 school year.
+As part of the WASC evaluation process, the external school site review teams have indicated the need to continue and increase AVID college and career readiness skills at multiple school sites under review for the 2023-2024 school year.

-The District will provide AVID site licenses for all schools, which includes online professional development; AVID Weekly measures, such as observations of evidencereading opportunities to hone in on reading comprehension skills; and access to the ongoing school wide implementation tool, which focuses on the AVID pillars of Instruction.
-Systems, Leadership, and Culture.
+The District will provide AVID site licenses for all schools, which includes online professional development; AVID Weekly reading opportunities to hone in on reading comprehension skills; and access to the ongoing school wide implementation tool, which focuses on the AVID pillars of Instruction, Systems, Leadership, and Culture.